 Another 17 words (1 lines of text) are included under the topic Early Batsford Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Batsford family to the New World and Oceana

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Batsford were among these contributors, for they have been located in early North American records:

-Batsford Settlers in the United States in the 17th Century
+Batsford Settlers in United States in the 17th Century

-Batsford Settlers in the United States in the 18th Century
+Batsford Settlers in United States in the 18th Century

 Contemporary Notables of the name Batsford (post 1700)